When to get your UDI?

 The UDI-PI represents the device’s serial number, lot number, software identification, and date of manufacture or expiration, or both.

 You are free to choose which information to provide in the UDI-PI.
-For software it makes sense if you only use the Manufacture Date: (11)250717.
+For software it makes sense to use the software version number.
 This is usually sufficient information.
-You can add a serial number and more though, if you want.
+You may not want to include the third digit patch number and change your labeling design for every patch release, but again: this is up to you.

 The MDR recommends: If there is only a manufacturing date on the label, this shall be used as the UDI-PI, which makes perfect sense in case of bug fixes etc.